shallzp/Netflix-Clone/README.md

 You can see website here : https://shallzp.github.io/3.-Netflix-Clone/

 Note: On clicking you may see that the website is dangerous.
+It is because of avaibility of login credentials in the code which I may rectify later.
 For viewing click on Details >> Only visit this unsafe site.

 For Login Credentials use :